 Wheelchairs and Scooters

 Purchasing a wheelchair can vastly improve the quality of your life, enabling you to continue doing the things you enjoy and keeping your independence.
 Choosing the right wheelchair can enable you to socialise and go out with friends and family, but it is a very individual choice and worth taking time over.
+Before purchasing a wheelchair it is recommended that you have an assessment to make sure it is right for you.

 Choosing a Wheelchair